davidilunga/Wordle/README.md

-# Wordle GUI in Python
+# Wordyl GUI in Python

-This is a simple graphical version of the popular **Wordle** game built using **Python** and **Tkinter**.
-It allows you to guess randomly chosen words of a specified length, provides visual feedback for each letter, and limits the number of attempts—just like the original Wordle!
+This is a simple graphical version of the popular **Wordyl** game built using **Python** and **Tkinter**.
+It allows you to guess randomly chosen words of a specified length, provides visual feedback for each letter, and limits the number of attempts—just like the original Wordyl!

 ## 🎮 Features